 My other mammal observations, apart from a very black mink that scuttled away from me on the bank of the Nant River, were the signs of beaver activity at Barnluasgan in Knapdale, the Scottish trial release site (40).
 I was there at the wrong time of day to see these official beavers, but the evidence of their presence was inescapable, the new lodge on a small, wooded land spit that protrudes into Loch Barnluasgan, and the many gnawed trees of varying diameter along the edges of lochs.
 It is especially interesting if you walk your own trails through the native woods on the eastern edge of Loch Coille-Bharr and see how beaver have hauled themselves a short way out of the loch to where they have found rowan to forage, leaving the birch untouched.
 The rowan stools were fluffy from the leaves developing on the new growth of the stools, but what was surprising was the large semi-circle (~10m) made up of bare sticks laid loosely on top of each on the ground between there and the loch, as though a table had been set out over time for easy and repeated access to their forage food.
 Was there a smell of beaver here - a resinous odour of castoreum from scent-marking by beaver that some say is like new leather?

-The population of the official trial did not reach predicted size, establishing only three groups of between two and four members plus potentially any kits born in the summer of 2014, and one single male, representing perhaps 10 animals.
-This is no increase in the number of families over the duration of the trial, making it difficult to predict how beavers might spread in the landscape at Knapdale or elsewhere (41).
-This can be compared with an estimate of the Tayside beaver population of 38-39 beaver occupied territories in 2012, equating to approximately 146 individual beavers, and suggesting that new families have repeatedly been established there (45).
-The differences are measured in the greater reproductive success amongst the Tayside beavers in terms of higher litter size and lower kit mortality - all the kits from 2012 and 2013 died in Knapdale (41) - with speculation that the apparent differences in reproductive success may reflect the different provenance of each population: there was endless speculation about the Bavarian origin of unofficial Tay beavers being the wrong origin (42) when the official trial made great play of the Norwegian origin of its beavers (41).
+The population of the official trial did not reach a predicted size of four breeding pairs, establishing only three groups of between two and four members plus potentially any kits born in the summer of 2014, and one single male, a minimum of 10 altogether (44).
+Three of the males released died in the first year, and five other beaver went missing over the following years.
+Of the 14 kits born, most have died leaving perhaps one or two wild born beaver on site.
+Thus there has been no increase in the number of families over the duration of the trial, making it difficult to predict how beavers might spread in the landscape at Knapdale, or from there to elsewhere (43).
+This can be compared with an estimate of the Tayside beaver population of 38-39 beaver occupied territories in 2012, equating to approximately 146 individual beavers, and suggesting that new families have repeatedly been established there (46).
+The differences are measured in the greater reproductive success amongst the Tayside beavers in terms of higher litter size and lower kit mortality - all the kits from 2012 and 2013 died in Knapdale (43) - with speculation that the differences may reflect the different provenance of each population: there was endless speculation about the Bavarian origin of unofficial Tay beavers being the wrong origin (42) when the official trial made great play of the Norwegian origin of its beavers (43).